dyorg/Lean/README.md

 To ProductController example, the result is:

-uri: "/main/product" // result is 'About Product!'
+> uri `/main/product` result is "About Product!"
-uri: "/main/product/index" // result is 'About Product!'
+> uri `/main/product/index` result is "About Product!"
-uri: "/main/product/features-list" // result is 'Product list!'
+> uri `/main/product/features-list` result is "Product list!"
-uri: "/main/product/features_list" // result is 'Product list!'
+> uri `/main/product/features_list` result is "Product list!"
-uri: "/main/product/buy" // result is 'Processing your order...'
+> uri `/main/product/buy` result is "Processing your order..."
-uri: "/main/product/buy-action" // result is 'Processing your order...'
+> uri `/main/product/buy-action` result is "Processing your order..."
-uri: "/main/product/buy_action" // result is 'Processing your order...'
+> uri `/main/product/buy_action` result is "Processing your order..."

 To IndexController example, the result is:

-uri: "/" // result is 'Hello World!'
+> uri `/` result is "Hello World!"
-uri: "/main" // result is 'Hello World!'
+> uri `/main` result is "Hello World!"
-uri: "/main/index" // result is 'Hello World!'
+> uri `/main/index` result is "Hello World!"
-uri: "/main/index/index" // result is 'Hello World!'
+> uri `/main/index/index` result is "Hello World!"

 ## Custom routes